fawx/client_logo/README.markdown

 1. Just provide an image file path in the "Client logo" field in Symphony's preferences page.

 2. By default this extension makes the header 70px high, leaving 10px margin for the logo.
-If you need to tweak this values, look at lines 55-56 of `extension.driver.php`.
+If you need to tweak this, look at lines 60 and 65 of `extension.driver.php`.

 ## Changelog